byawitz/appwrite-funcover/README.md

 ### Usages

-Now any time you'll access the custom domain your default function in you default project will run and, will return back the execution JSON.
+Now any time you'll access the custom-domain, your default function in your default project will run, And, Will return back the execution JSON.
 Just like you've used the [createExecution](https://appwrite.io/docs/client/functions?sdk=web-default#functionsCreateExecution) function.

 ```json
 {